arrow backward icon

 Your doctor may recommend a specific MRI machine due to the part of your body they want to see.
 They also consider factors such as whether you can sit or stand and whether you are afraid of enclosed spaces.

-This post will review the three most popular types of MRI scanners.
+This post will review the three most popular types of MRI machines.
 We’ll discuss how each works and list the advantages and disadvantages.

 Traditional MRIs have evolved to improve patient comfort and accommodate people of different sizes.
 The size of the tubes has been increased, and the tables have widened, but this still does not help claustrophobic people or those with anxiety.